sdlanda77/CES_HW/CES_HW2/README.md

 The visualization for this project is a Processing sketch.
 It can be run on the Raspberry Pi to start the interactive device.

 # Configuration
-Make sure that HW2_ESP.ino is loaded onto the ESP, and that the input sensors and various components are connected as shown in the images in the setup folder.
-You may need to press and hold reset on the ESP32 to start serial communication.
+Make sure that the pins used to connect the sensors to the esp32 match the ones specified in the "HW2_ESP.ino" arduino code.
+You may need to press and hold reset on the ESP32 to start serial communication once the esp is connected to the raspberry pi.